Leper Travel Services

 I was looking forward to my turn, but she hung up abruptly.
 Now that’s rude.
 I wanted to have more fun with the call.

-But what a jerk, right?
+What a jerk, right?
 I have so little consideration for how hard it is for these people.
 The “do not call” list has probably made their life hell.
 And maybe I have fallen off the list.
 It seems I’m getting more sales calls lately.
 By my negligence, I made that poor woman call me with her unwelcome solicitation and have to endure my insolence.

-And you know what?
+You know what?
 I really did think I was all that.

 Perhaps the “do not call” magic is gone, anyway.
 With all of the mega-corporations and affiliate arrangements, we probably have some sort of previous business relationship with all of these telemarketers.